Bomber’s brother gets 55 years for Manchester concert attack

 “Those who were taken from us will never be forgotten, nor will the spirit of the people of Manchester who came together to send a clear message to the entire world that terrorists will never prevail,” Johnson said.

-The youngest victim who was killed in the attack was only eight years old.
+The youngest victim who was killed in the attack was age 8.

 Caroline Curry, mother of Liam Curry, 19, held up a photo of her son in court and addressed an empty dock Wednesday.